RA341/gouda/website/docs/users/intro.md

 - **Lightweight** – Minimal resource usage and simple configuration
 - **Automated organization** – Files are automatically organized by author and book title

----

 ## How It Works

 1. **Search** – Open Gouda and navigate to the search page
 2. **Download** – Find your book and click download
 3. **Automation begins** – Gouda automatically:
-    - Downloads the torrent file
+    - Gets the torrent file
     - Sends it to your configured torrent client
     - Monitors the download progress until completion (with optional timeout)
 4. **Organization** – Once complete, Gouda organizes your files: